zephyrproject-rtos/zephyr/doc/kernel/usermode/kernelobjects.rst

   is run by the kernel early in the boot process.

-If a kernel object is initialized with a private static initializer, the object must have :c:func:`z_object_init` called on it at some point by a supervisor thread, otherwise the kernel will consider the object uninitialized if accessed by a user thread.
+If a kernel object is initialized with a private static initializer, the object must have :c:func:`k_object_init` called on it at some point by a supervisor thread, otherwise the kernel will consider the object uninitialized if accessed by a user thread.
 This is very uncommon, typically only for kernel objects that are embedded within some larger struct and initialized statically.